-In the final analysis, the ultimate goal of Video Frame Interpolation (VFI) is to improve the frame rate and enhance the visual quality of a video by synthesizing several frames in the middle of two adjacent frames of the original video that both spatially and temporally coherent with the existing context.
+In the final analysis, the ultimate goal of Video Frame Interpolation (VFI) is to improve the frame rate and enhance the visual quality of a video by synthesizing several frames in the middle of two adjacent frames of the original video that are both spatially and temporally coherent with the existing context.
 Video Frame Interpolation can be used to create a slow-motion video, increase video frame rate, and frame recovery in video streaming.

 From web series and Internet TV to online learning and marketing, video content has dominated the digital landscape with maximum user attention.
 Nevertheless, a high-quality and immersive visual experience is painstakingly difficult to produce.
 Simply put, video frame interpolation intelligently produces missing video frames between the original ones to enhance the video’s quality and resolution so as to create a satisfactory viewing experience for the audience.

 Since the emergence of video interpolation, there is some so-called traditional video interpolation software to make video smoother and better for viewing.
 Typical examples are SVP, DmitriRender, and PotPlayer.
 First, let’s quickly check the last two tools for beginners and then move to the first one designed for professionals.